Last Updated: April 25, 2017

 - PERMANENT MAKEUP ARTIST LICENSE: 6-Month Apprenticeship (Health District)

-- COSMETOLOGY INSTRUCTOR LICENSE: Cosmetology License + 500 Hours with a Provisional Instructor License, OR 1000 Hours + Cosmetology License
+- COSMETOLOGY INSTRUCTOR LICENSE: Cosmetology License is 500 hours with a Provisional license, OR 700 hours + a Cosmetology License.

 - MASSAGE THERAPIST LICENSE: 500 Hours (Board of Massage Therapy)